Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux.md

 ## Step 1.
 Prepare to Install Kong Enterprise and Download the License File

 There are two options to install Kong Enterprise on Amazon Linux 1.
-Both require a login to Bintray.

 Log in to [Bintray](http://bintray.com).
 Your Kong Sales or Support contact will assign credentials to you.